 Show Hope, as it’s now known, was instrumental in the opening of this center, and their funding over the next decade fully supported Maria’s Big House of Hope.
 This center has functioned as a model in China for comprehensive care of orphaned children with special needs, and significant advancement in the care of the children occurred here.
 Over 1,160 children have been cared for at this Healing Home.
 At its maximum, it held 156 children.
 Fire safely regulations have since limited the children to the first three floors, and other constraints have limited the number to about 30 beds.

 Although Show Hope’s financial commitment to New Hope Foundation ended in the summer of 2020, the memory of Maria goes on here.
-The work in this very special place continues with the help of other financial supporters, and we are so very thankful for the years of friendship, help, support, and love that Show Hope gave through their partnership.
+The work in this very special place continues with the help of other financial supporters, and we are so very thankful for the years of friendship, help, support, and love that Show Hope gave through their long partnership.
 Please consider going to Show Hope’s website and generously giving to their work.

 Luoyang is located just south of the Yellow River about a two-hour drive west from Zhengzhou.
 It has the distinction of having been China’s capital more times than any other city, and now it is the peony flower capital of China.
 The Luoyang people are delightful, and the pot-sticker type dumplings are a favorite with many who visit us here.